 Healthy lands and forests provide clean water, clean air, carbon storage, wildlife habitat as well as opportunities that sustain local economies.
 Our work helps ensure the full range of these benefits to people and wildlife, and enhances the ability of lands and forests to recover from inevitable disturbances and threats.

 Our Heart of the Adirondacks project features 161,000 forested acres.
-Explore the projects and see what lands are now open to the public.
+Explore them.

 Trees and forests are essential to urban residents in many ways.
-Learn why New York City's urban forest is so important.
+Find out why.